They say scarcity in copywriting heightens the appeal of what you’re selling.

 And congratulations, Contin Stores!
 Your clever sign suckered me in and spat me right out again.

 Power of scarcity, right?

-The digital version of scarcity also ups your roadside appeal, flags down your readers and steers them to action.
+The digital version of scarcity also ups your roadside appeal, flagging down your readers and steering them towards action.

-So you might use words like “instant”, “hurry” and “last” in your copy — to snatch their attention.
+So you might use words like “instant”, “hurry” and “last” in your copy — to snag their attention and chivvy them along.